 Praise from previous clients:

 “I have worked with Olga Vezeris for many years and have benefited from her editing skills and insight.
-She challenges an author to see their own work with a lucidity that could not be achieved without her, and before any editing is done, the author has gained a valuable mentor.
-Her approach is to peel away unnecessary layers that clutter a work, transforming it with a clarity and purpose and focus.”
+She challenges and author to see their own work with a lucidity that could not be achieved without her, and before any editing is done the author has gained a valuable mentor.
+Her approach is to peel away unnecessary layers that clutter a work, transforming it with clarity and purpose and focus.

 “I cannot imagine a better editor.
-Olga has been my editor and advisor since my first book was published and we are currently working together on another project.
+Olga has been my editor and advisor since my first book was published.
 Because of her extensive background she knows all parts of the publishing business and when you work with Olga, you know you are working as a team.
-She is extremely cognizant of the marketplace and is the guiding force that brings out a writer’s best work.”
+She is extremely cognizant of the marketplace and is the guiding force that bring out a writer’s best work.”